 The intention of this site is to be fully accessible across a range of devices including smartphones and tablets.

-The rapture is an event that will take place in the near future.
-Jesus will come in the air, catch up the Church from the earth, and then return to heaven with the Church.
+The Rapture is an event that will take place in the near future.
+As promised by the Bible, Jesus will come in the air, catch up the Church from the earth, and then return to heaven with the Church.
 The Apostle Paul gave a clear description in his letters to the Thessalonians and Corinthians.

 "For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God, and the dead in Christ shall rise first.
 Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air, and so shall we ever be with the Lord.
 Wherefore comfort one another with these words."
 (1 Thess.
 4:16-18).